Kotlin/kotlin-numpy/README.md

 ## Building

-The build you need Gcc or Clang.
+To build , you will need Gcc or Clang.

+KNumPy uses Gradle for building.

-This library is built with Gradle.
-You must first build the native library: run `./gradlew ktnumpyReleaseSharedLibrary`.
+First, you should build the native library: run `./gradlew ktnumpyReleaseSharedLibrary`.
-The library will be in `./build/libs/ktnumpy/shared/release`.
+The library will appear in `./build/libs/ktnumpy/shared/release`.

-Run for debug: `./gradlew ktnumpyDebugSharedLibrary`.
+For the debug version, run: `./gradlew ktnumpyDebugSharedLibrary`.
-Accordingly, the library will be in `./build/libs/ktnumpy/shared/debug`.
+Accordingly, the library will appear in `./build/libs/ktnumpy/shared/debug`.

 After building the native library, run `./gradlew build`